On a possible effective four-boson interaction and its implications at the upgraded LHC: Experimental implications

-Let us consider processes $p+p\to\bar t\,t\,W^\pm (Z) + X$.
-With values~(\ref{ttW},\ref{ttWh}) we have additional contributions of the new effective interaction~(\ref{ttWW}) to cross sections $\sigma_{\bar t t W},\,\sigma_{\bar t t Z}$ of processes~\footnote{We have got persuaded, that an interference of contributions of effective interaction~(\ref{ttWW}) with the SM terms is negligible.}.
+where $M_t = 173.2\,GeV$ is the table value for the $t$-quark mass \cite{15}.
+Let us consider processes $p+p\to\bar t\,t\,W^+(Z)$.
+With value~(\ref{ttW}) we have an additional contribution of the new effective interaction~(\ref{ttWW}) to the cross section $\sigma_{\bar t t W}$ of process\footnote{We have got persuaded, that an interference of contributions of effective interaction~(\ref{ttWW}) with the SM terms is negligible.}.